agencia-ziny/AutomatedCrossSelling/README.md

 #### Settings Options

-* Easy to Enable and Disable
+* Easy to Enable/Disable
+* Change Label Title
 * Hide or Show Product Price
-* Change Label Title
+* Hide or Show Product Compare
+* Hide or Show Product Wishlist
-* Change Total Products to Show
+* Change Block Total  Collunms to Show

 #### Install Automated Cross Selling

 * Install Automated Cross Selling Magento extension on Magento Connect
-* Enable the Module on your Settings
+* Enable the Module on your Catalog Settings
 * Clear the Store Cache
 * ... and see on Production